Carnival Victory accidents and incidents

-On June 14, 2005, the shipowner Carnival Corporation was fined USD 65,000 because the company didn’t provide the USCG with the names lists (passengers and crew) and the itinerary's ports of call list.
+On June 14, 2005, the shipowner Carnival Corporation was fined USD 65,000 because the company didn’t provide the USCG with the names lists (passengers and crew) and the list of the ports of call.

 Because of this incident, two Carnival ships (Victory and Carnival Glory) were also not allowed to dock in the call ports Charlotte Amalie (St Thomas) and San Juan (Puerto Rico).
 The operator Carnival Cruise Lines blamed the issue on a “computer glitch”.

 On May 13, 2004, disembarkation in Grand Cayman was delayed due to a false bomb threat.
 The ship search didn’t find any explosives.
 The crime was traced to an inebriated female passenger, who was arrested, taken into custody by local authorities and later sent back to the USA.